mscribe/crpm-eks-app/README.md

 ## Configure EKS Role for CodeBuild

 CodeBuild will need to assume the existing EKS role in order to deploy the application.
-So, you will need to edit the trust relationship so the CodeBuild ARN is allowed to assume the EKS role.
+So, you will need to edit the trust relationship so that the CodeBuild ARN is allowed to assume the EKS role.

 1. In the AWS Console, navigate to IAM -> Roles.
 2. Search for the existing EKS role that was used to create the EKS cluster initially, and open the role.